-15th MEU Faces of Northern Edge 2021
+15th MEU faces of Northern Edge 2021

-210504-M-PQ459-4002 COLD BAY, ALASKA (May 4, 2021) – U.S. Marine Corps Sgt.
-Wesley Revel, a lab technical specialist with Marine Medium Tiltrotor Squadron 164 (Reinforced), 15th Marine Expeditionary Unit, and native of Sandy, OR, poses for a photo during a forward arming and refueling point operation in Cold Bay, Alaska in support of Northern Edge 2021.
+210506-M-PQ459-3003 COLD BAY, ALASKA (May 4, 2021) – U.S. Navy Hospital Corpsman 3rd Class Shealynn Koch with Combat Logistics Battalion 15, 15th Marine Expeditionary Unit, and native of Florence, Arizona, poses for a photo after a medical training event in support of Northern Edge 2021.
 U.S. service members are participating in a joint training exercise hosted by U.S. Pacific Air Forces May 3-14, 2021, on and above the Joint Pacific Alaska Range Complex, the Gulf of Alaska, and temporary maritime activities area.
 NE21 is one in a series of U.S. Indo-Pacific Command exercises designed to sharpen the joint forces’ skills; to practice tactics, techniques, and procedures; to improve command, control and communication relationships; and to develop cooperative plans and programs.
 (U.S. Marine Corps photo by Sgt.
 Sarah Stegall)

 |Date Taken: